How to Kickstart Your Fitness Routine this New Yearon

 Start meal-prepping breakfasts, lunches, dinners, and snacks for the week so you always have something healthy on hand.

 This will help you avoid late-night trips to the drive-thru and keep your pantry well-stocked with essentials like veggies, protein powder, and post-workout snacks.
-It’s important to make sure you’re prepared so that when hunger hits, you have a healthy snack ready to go like your favorite Plant-based rise bar.
+It’s important to make sure you’re prepared so that when hunger hits, you have a healthy snack ready to go like your favorite vegan protein bar.

 Now You’re Ready to Kickstart Your Fitness Routine for 2020